Table of Contents

 When To Get Medical Help?

-If you have tried all-natural remedies, practice good oral hygiene, and you still have bad breath.
-Then, you must make an appointment with your family doctor to further examine for possibly serious underlying health issues.
+If you have tried all-natural remedies, practice good oral hygiene and still have bad breath.
+Then, you must make an appointment with your family doctor to further examine for possibly underlying severe health issues.
 Persistent Bad breath may indicate an underlying medical problem.
 Some medical conditions that may cause bad breath include sinus infections, liver disease, kidney disease, lung disease, and diabetes.

 Summary